achristie13/SQL/README.md

 # Ashantay Christie SQL Portfolio
 ## Welcome to my SQL portfolio!
 This code repository contains SQL projects I have worked on.
-Please Feel free to take a look and reach out if you have any questions.
+Please feel free to take a look and reach out if you have any questions.